blueork/PACMAN-x86/README.md

 The game has a simple color scheme and uses a Retro Aesthetic Scheme paying a tribute to the games 🎮 of the Retro Era.

 # The Implementation
-Written in the x86 Assembly Language using the Irvine-32 Library for the graphics and MASM as the assembler.
+Written in the x86 Assembly Language, it uses the Irvine-32 Library for the graphics and MASM as the assembler.
 The game utilizes the basic concepts of PROCS, Stacks, Arrays and the functions for graphics provided by the Irvine-32 Library.

 # How to Run the Game
 This section is under works